Aman8593/Cloud_CICD/README.md

 Deploy this project using AWS services (CodeCommit, CodeBuild, CodeDeploy & CodePipeline).

 Note:
 Create an Amazon S3 bucket to store the generated artifacts.
+For EC2 instance attach an IAM role to it with AmazonS3FullAccess & AWSCodeDeployFullAccess policies.

 Steps: